 - Avoiding highly processes foods such as processed meats and high sugar snacks

 - Including some dairy, fish and using moderate amounts of olive oil

-- Despite the small amounts used with cooking with herbs and spices they have a great impact in our gut as well as add great flavour to our food.
+- Despite the small amounts being used in cooking, herbs and spices have a great impact on our gut as well as adding great flavour to our food.